wgrahamb/codeBase/README.md

      - Three dof could use some work.
      - Add global position.
      - Add a getState method.
+     - Reduce the verbosity of the logging.
+Should increase speed.
      - Add guidance modes to CPP_6DOF_SRAAM_V2.
 Initial turn, midcourse, terminal.
      - Using Zarchan method, write a rate controller.
 - CPP_6DOF_SAM